-Market orders and limit orders in continuous trading can be assigned one of the following execution conditions:
+Market orders and limit orders in continuous trading and midpoint trading can be assigned one of the following execution conditions:

 - An Immediate-or-Cancel Order (IOC Order) is an order, which is executed to the fullest extent possible immediately upon entry.
-Non-executed parts of an IOC order are deleted without entry in the order book. - A Fill-or-Kill Order (FOK Order) is an order, which is fully executed immediately or deleted.
+Non-executed parts of an IOC order are deleted without entry in the order book.
+The condition IOC is applied to midpoint sweep orders in the Xetra central limit order book only. - A Fill-or-Kill Order (FOK Order) is an order, which is fully executed immediately or deleted.
 If immediate and full execution is not possible, the order is rejected without entry in the order book.
+A Fill-or-Kill midpoint sweep order will first try to find a full execution in the midpoint order book.
+If unsuccessful, the full quantity will be added as a regular order in the central limit order book where the FOK condition is validated again.
+Therefore, midpoint sweep orders with "FOK" will never be partially executed, neither in the midpoint order book nor in the central limit order book.